0xDTC/0xAWSCloud/README.md

 7. If CLI checks enabled:
    - Check bucket accessibility via AWS CLI across all regions for each bucket
    - Track number of objects in each accessible bucket
+   - Test PUT, GET, and DELETE operations with AWS CLI (--no-sign-request) regardless of listing permissions
-   - If write tests enabled, test PUT operations with AWS CLI (--no-sign-request) using custom message
+   - If write tests enabled, test PUT operations using custom message
+   - Test GET operations to verify uploaded files can be retrieved
    - If DELETE testing enabled, test DELETE operations only after successful PUT
-   - Report which write operations succeed for each accessible bucket
+   - Report which operations (PUT/GET/DELETE) succeed for each bucket
 8. If Web checks enabled:
    - Generate all endpoint URLs for each bucket variation
    - Check HTTP/HTTPS accessibility of each URL concurrently
    - Detect S3 bucket listings via `<ListBucketResult xmlns=` pattern
+   - Test PUT, GET, and DELETE operations via HTTP/S regardless of listing permissions
-   - If write tests enabled, test PUT operations via HTTP/S for accessible buckets
+   - If write tests enabled, test PUT operations using custom message
+   - Test GET operations to verify uploaded files can be retrieved
    - If DELETE testing enabled, test DELETE operations only after successful PUT
-   - Report accessible buckets with color-coded URLs and write permissions
+   - Report accessible buckets with color-coded URLs and operation permissions
 9. Display comprehensive summary of results including:
    - Base buckets found vs variations found
    - Regional distribution of accessible buckets